All Episodes

 Clinton just happened to get caught, but they all do it.

-In terms of the uh Democrats, it's because it's just more negativism.
+It's because it's just more negativism.

 And I guarantee you that poll on Sunday in the Washington Post, they are turning people off with all of this, and they have been for the longest time.

-It's no more than another Wellstone memorial, and you know how that went for them.
+It's no more than another Wellstone Memorial, and you know how that went for them.